You are here

 The Filene Foundation of Boston, Massachusetts has sponsored a series of three awards covering the full cost of one MAHG summer course on the Ashland University campus (including room and board), and four awards covering the full tuition cost of an online course.
 Recipients must reside or teach in a New England state.
 This award is open to both MAHG and MASTAHG students (both degree-seeking and non-degree).

 The awards are made annually by the director of the Master of Arts in American History and Government.
 Preference will be given to those candidates with a financial need.
 Awards are applicable only to courses with an AHG prefix; they may not be applied to MASTAHG education courses.

-In conjunction with Tuition Management Systems, Ashland offers a payment plan in which students may spread out payment of their tuition over the course of 10 months, interest-free.
+In conjunction with Tuition Management Systems, Ashland offers a payment plan in which students may spread out payment of their tuition over several months, interest-free.
 Please visit the Ashland University Student Accounts office website for more details.